MisterMoCity/blockchain-developer-bootcamp-final-project/README.md

                 const contract = "add your smart contract address";
      7. Run the truffle test - truffle test --network matic (all test should pass)
      8. Refund the contact with more test Matic (https://faucets.chain.link/mumbai)
-     9. Go to rpsdapp direction and npm start
+     9. Go to client directory and npm start
      10. Enjoy the same